 Industry Analysis & Industry Trends

 Industry participants have suffered in the past five years as imports as a share of domestic demand have risen.
 Canadian operators were forced to compete with these imports on price, which pressured industry profitability.
 Furthermore, the US housing crisis decimated export demand from commercial and residential building markets.
-As the industry struggles amid an ongoing decline phase, revenue will likely continue to dwindle as the realities of the global economy make large-scale Canadian-based production of HVACR goods uneconomical... purchase to read more
+Going forward, industry revenue is expected to expand slowly.
+Weak growth in the Canadian dollar will enable industry exports to perform slightly better compared with imports.
+However, the industry's trade gap will remain high, limiting revenue growth... purchase to read more